sourcefrog/conserve/doc/unimplemented/encryption.md

 This attack is, for now, accepted as unlikely due to the combination of Chad and Eve, and the apparent need for a simple file tree to make it practical.

-### Assessment: Key rotation

-This design does not provide for periodic key rotation, because it is a goal of Conserve never to rewrite existing data.

-If the passphrase is suspected to be compromised users should make a new archive for new backups and, potentially, delete the old archive or move it offline.

-TODO: Perhaps there should be space for gradual key rotation.
-Cyphertext could be marked with the ID of the key that should be used to retrieve it.
-The main challenge seems to be in the block hashes.